meyer/dex/README.md

 3. Go to [localhost:3131][dexurl].
 Your browser will complain about the self-signed SSL certificate.
 Mark the certificate as “trusted”.
 There’s an “Always Trust” option in there somewhere.
 Check the box.

 ## What now?
 Dex should be up and running all smooth-like with a few default modules loaded.
-You can see every available module at [localhost:3131][dexurl].
-To see all available per-site modules, go to `https://localhost:3131/example.com.html`.
+You can see and change modules per-site at `https://localhost:3131/SITEURL.com.html`.
 Click the module name to enable or disable.
 It’s still a bit janky, but don’t worry—I’ll be making that a whole lot sexier as soon as I have the time.

 ## Write Yourself a Module
 1. Do you want to modify *one particular site* (`example.com`)?